SonarSource/gh-action_releasability/README.md

           GITHUB_TOKEN: '${{ secrets.GITHUB_TOKEN }}'
 ```

-This will run the releasability checks once the cirrus tasks are completed and update the commit status as below.
+This will run the releasability checks once the Cirrus tasks are completed and update the commit status as below.

 ![Releasability status](doc/assets/releasability_status.png)

 The parameter `optional_checks` is optional.
-You can provide a comma separated list of checks to be treated as
+You can provide a comma-separated list of checks to be treated as
 optional while doing releasability checks.
 Failure in any of these checks will not mark the commit status as red,
 but provide the details in commit status description.

 This will be helpful in case you have a few checks which are expected to fail until the day of the Release.
-Eg: Jira check will fail until the release, since there will be working-in-progress tickets throughout the sprint.
+Eg: Jira check will fail until the release, since there will be work-in-progress tickets throughout the sprint.
 If you add this parameter, make sure to check the description for failed optional checks before triggering an actual release.

 ![Releasability optional checks](doc/assets/releasability_optional.png)

 ### List of checks

-* CheckDependencies
-* QA
-* Jira
-* WhiteSource
-* CheckPeacheeLanguagesStatistics
-* QualityGate
-* ParentPOM
-* GitHub
-* CheckManifestValues
+Please refer to the [End-User documentation](https://xtranet-sonarsource.atlassian.net/wiki/spaces/Platform/pages/3309240895/End-user+Documentation+-+Releasability)
+for a list of checks and their description.

 > [!WARNING]
 > Releasability status checks will not work if you have Merge queue enabled on the repository